Real life hero story. In one night Mary went from being a shy, unknown volunteer in her community to the “The Lady That Saved Many Lives"

 While those that sought refuge in the clinic survived the dam disaster, so many others didn’t make it.
 People I had treated previously at the clinic were no more.
 One family who I dearly cared for, lost all their four children.

 It was not easy mentally.
-We spent every night and day offering counselling and psycho social support to that family and others that needed it.
+We spent every night and day offering counseling and psycho-social support to that family and others that needed it.

-I was breaking into pieces and fell into a spate of depression.
-I had no one to release my emotions to, bar my finace’ Derry, who kept me sane with his loving advice and counselling.
+I was breaking into pieces and fell into a state of depression.
+I had no one to release my emotions to, bar my fiancé, Derry, who kept me sane with his loving advice and counseling.

 Even now, there are times when I feel like giving up.
 Running a small organization can be draining and stressful.
 Le Cheile Africa is still on its baby feet with no source of funding or support except for friends and family.
 It’s difficult going back to the same people for support all the time.

-I know the taste of poverty, homelessness, bullying, unemployment, sickness, being a family breadwinner at the age of 18 years old, looking after my dad and siblings.
-In experiencing these sufferings, I have vowed to myself and God, to always do good, treat others the way I would want to be treated.
+I know the taste of poverty, homelessness, bullying, unemployment, sickness, being a family breadwinner at the age of 18 years old, and looking after my dad and siblings.
+In experiencing these sufferings, I have vowed to myself and God, to always do good and treat others the way I would want to be treated.

-We continue to support the survivors of the dam disaster, through healthcare, counselling, disability and mental health programs and also empowerment programs through small micro loans.
+We continue to support the survivors of the dam disaster through healthcare, counseling, disability, and mental health programs and also empowerment programs through small microloans.

 A Big Surprise - A Call From The Governor

-Two weeks after the disaster there was mass for the victims.
-Entire communities gathered and the event was attended by high-end politicians including the president of Kenya and his deputy.
+Two weeks after the disaster, there was a mass for the victims.
+Entire communities gathered, and the event was attended by high-end politicians, including the president of Kenya and his deputy.

 I received a surprise call from the Governor, “Mary, will you be in attendance at the mass prayers?
 We’d like to recognize the clinic’s efforts on the night of the Solai disaster.”

-I never imagined, I would be called by the president and awarded for Distinguished Service Rendered to the Country with a Head of State Commendation (HSC) award.
+I never imagined I would be called by the president and awarded the Distinguished Service Rendered to the Country with a Head of State Commendation (HSC) award.

 It still feels like a dream come true.
 When I was saving lives that night, it never crossed my mind that I might be recognized for my efforts.
 No, no. In my opinion, I did what was humane.
 That is all.

 There were many heroes who did amazing work during the tragedy.
-Many risked lives for others.
+Many risked their lives for others.

-People from different regions set-aside their differences and came together.
-They shared compassion, supported one another.
+People from different regions set aside their differences and came together.
+They shared compassion and supported one another.